jd6-37/ra-overlays-retroid-classic-gray/README.md

 This is a set of 1240 x 1080 overlays designed to match the gray bezels on the Retroid Classic devices with gray bezels (the "Classic 6" and "Retro" colorways).

 This pack contains branded overlays for 23 different systems plus three unbranded "nologo" overlays for the three different aspect ratios (4:3, 3:2, and 16:9).
+They have rounded corners for the bottom of the screen area to match the rounded corners at the top of the device's screen.

 ![](https://raw.githubusercontent.com/jd6-37/ra-overlays-retroid-classic-gray/main/assets/photo.jpeg)